FarisZR/FarisZR.com/content/post/cloudflared-docker-setup/index.en.md

         command: tunnel run $(TUNNEL_NAME)
 ```

-## linking Cloudflared with your domain
+## Linking Cloudflared with your domain

 ### Create `cloudflared` dir
-firstly you need to create the `./cloudflared` directory before running any commands because on container start It's going to be created as root and Cloudflared runs as the distroless `nonroot`(id 65532) user so you will just end up with permission problems every time.
+firstly you need to create the `./cloudflared` directory before running any docker commands, because on container start up It's going to create the directory as root, and Cloudflared runs as the distroless `nonroot`(id 65532) user, so you will just end up with permission problems.

 ```
 mkdir ./cloudflared
 ```

-#### rootful
+#### Rootful
 ```
 sudo chown -R 65532:65532 ./cloudflared
 ```

-#### rootless
+#### Rootless
 this is assuming your subid and subgid ranges are `100000:65536`
 ```
 sudo chown -R 165531:165531 ./cloudflared
 ```

 #### User name spaces remapping
-for some reason, docker in UserNS mode uses different IDs, even when using the same subuid/subgid.
+for some reason, docker in UserNS mode uses different IDs, even though I am using the same subuid/subgid.
 ```
 sudo chown -R 165532:165532 ./cloudflared
 ```